 There are several wonderful wineries in the area but our favorite is Weingut Am Stein where you can stroll through the steep grapevines overlooking the beautiful city below.
 They offer tastings of their delicious wines while providing you with helpful information on their organic wine-growing operation.
 Pick up a bottle of the Würzburger Silvaner – perfect for a sunny afternoon!

-The lovely, quaint, Baroque-style town of Heidelberg is situated on the banks of the River Neckar.
-Here you’ll find winding pedestrian cobblestone streets, delicious cuisine, cute local handmade crafts, and of course, plenty of wine.
+One of the prettiest towns in Germany, Heidelberg is situated on the banks of the River Neckar.
+Here you’ll find a quaint, Baroque-style town with winding pedestrian cobblestone streets, delicious cuisine, cute local handmade crafts, and of course, plenty of wine.

 Be sure to check out the impressive Heidelberg Palace which sits high above the city and is an easy walk to the top from the center of town.
 The palace houses the Great Heidelberg Tun which is a giant wine vat contained within the cellars.
 Constructed in 1751, this vat originally had the capacity of over 58,000 gallons but the drying of the wood has reduced that a bit, by just under 1,000 gallons.
 It is reported that 130 oak trees gave their tree lives to make this wine-lovers dream a reality.